wzxie/RAGA/README.md

 =<G~~n~~~~V~~~~~~~}~~~~~...
 ```
 ### Output files
+* Initial_assembly/initial.fa             # de novo assembly
+* Alternative_reads/longAlt_sur.fa        # Alternative long reads by RAGA
+* Optimized_assembly/RAGA-optimized.fa    # Optimized assembly
 * The 'gapA_area.svg' allows for visual observation of the extracted regions from the reference.
-* The 'longAlt_sur.fa' contains the final alternative long reads used to aid in subsequent assembly.
-* The 'longAlt_sur_lenDis.svg' provides a simple statistics of the 'longAlt_qry.fa'.
+* The 'longAlt_sur_lenDis.svg' provides a simple statistics of the 'longAlt_sur.fa'.

 ## Note
-* RAGA aligns the reference with the source contigs to identify the alignment blocks near the gaps when the input is the reference of the same species.
+* RAGA aligns the reference with the source contigs to identify alignment blocks near the gaps when the input is the reference of the homologous species.
 Hence, RAGA's output will be more reliable if the input source assembly is of higher quality.
-* In the absence of a reference for the target species, users can input source PacBio HiFi reads and the reference FASTA file of closely related species directly, eliminating the need for source assembly.
+* In the absence of a high-quality reference for the source species, users can input PacBio HiFi reads from the source species and the reference FASTA file of closely related species directly, eliminating the need for source assembly.

 ## Contact
-We hope this tools could be helpful for the groups which focused on plants genome assembly, you can use the github page to report issues or email us with any suggestions.
+We hope this tools could be helpful for the groups which focused on plants genome assembly, you can use the GitHub page to report issues or email us with any suggestions.
 * Zhao rupeng:    2247290650@qq.com
 * Luo yuhong:     luoyuhong0720@163.com
 * Xie wenzhao:    xwz080311@163.com